rafidka/logc/README.md

-# pat
+# pypat

 ## Overview

-`pat` is a tool for clustering logs based on the textual content of the log.
+`pypat` is a tool for clustering logs based on the textual content of the log.
 The tool uses a two-step process to achieve this:

 **Vectorization**: In this step, the log statement is converted into a vector in